-What I learned growing up on the farm was a way of life that was centered on hard work, on faith, and on thrift.
+- What I learned growing up on the farm was a way of life that was centered on hard work, on faith, and on thrift.
 Those values have stuck with me my whole life.
-(Rick Perry)
+(American politician Rick Perry)

-SpongeBob SquarePants is a great show, and it centers on a character that is courageously nice and who has a passion for chasing jellyfish.
-(Vince Gilligan)
+- SpongeBob SquarePants is a great show, and it centers on a character that is courageously nice and who has a passion for chasing jellyfish.
+(Author Vince Gilligan)

 Avoid "Center Around" in Formal WritingUse "center on," "revolve around," or "focus on" in formal writing to avoid looking sloppy.

 "Centred" or "Centered"?Here are the various spellings under UK and US conventions.
 Writers in Australia usually adopt UK spellings while Canadians usually adopt US spellings.